gnanasai5111/DS-450/Java/README.md

   >Access modilfiers are used to set access level to classes, attributes, methods and constructors.

   ### Modilfiers are of  2 types
-  - Access Modifiers
+  - Access Modifiers      ->Controls the access level.
-  - Non Access Modifiers
+  - Non Access Modifiers  ->Do not control the access level,but provides other functionality.